daniperez/CMakeLists.txt/win32cc_example/README.md

 Cross-compiling and cross-testing for Win32 platform
 ====================================================

-This folder contains an example on how using CMake, Wine and Mingw to develop an application for Win32 without leaving your POSIX system.
+This folder contains an example on how to use CMake, Wine and Mingw to develop an application for Win32 without leaving your POSIX system.